 Following the guidelines I’ve compiled below will help you maintain a strong Attorney-Client relationship and increase the likelihood of a favorable outcome in your case.
 Effective communication is key to building trust and ensuring that your defense is as robust as possible.

-Aim For Confidentiality
+Aim for Confidentiality

 Always communicate in a confidential setting.
 Avoid discussing your case in public places, over unsecured phone lines, or via email or text without ensuring that the communication is secure.